- Life & Money

 REIT vs. real estate fund

+A REIT is an individual business that owns, operates or finances real estate to generate income for investors.
 A real estate fund, by comparison, is a type of mutual fund that specifically invests in a variety of REITs and other businesses related to real estate.
 Some real estate funds may also invest directly in real estate.
 This makes investing in real estate funds a more diversified option compared with investing in individual REITs.

-While real estate funds may provide investors with dividend payments, they are not required to do so by law, and yields tend to be lower than investing directly in REITs.
+While real estate funds may provide investors with dividend payments, they are not required to do so by law, and yields tend to be lower than when investing directly in REITs.
 Real estate funds instead aim to provide value to investors through price appreciation.

 How to invest in a REIT